joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 Now your databases are the same again.

 If you extract and compare again you'll get a delta script that doesn't make any changes.

+**Hint:**  Don't forget to change UpdateVersion variable in `environment.bat` between each compare or it will overwrite the prior delta script.